-- Select those you want to show, and deselect those you want to hide.
-See Available Data of the Outlets Overview Page (on page 126). - To configure global outlet settings or perform the load-shedding command: - 1.
-Click to show a list of commands. - 2.
+- To configure global outlet settings or perform the load-shedding command: - 1.
+Click 💠 to show a list of commands. - 2.
 Select the desired command.
-Note that only outlet-switching capable models show the commands marked with \ in the table.
+Note that only outlet-switching capable models show the commands marked with in the table.

-Command Refer to Threshold Bulk Setup Bulk Configuration for Outlet Thresholds (on page 127) Sequence Setup Setting Outlet Power-On Sequence and Delay (on page 127) Load Shedding Setup Setting Non-Critical Outlets (on page 128) Activate Load Shedding OR Deactivate Load Shedding Load Shedding Mode (on page 129)
+Command Refer to Sequence Setup Setting Outlet Power-On Sequence and Delay (on page 125) Load Shedding Setup Setting Non-Critical Outlets (on page 126) Activate Load Shedding OR Deactivate Load Shedding Load Shedding Mode (on page 127)

-► To power control or reset the active energy readings of multiple outlets:
+To power control multiple outlets: